donglin8506/Blog/docs/object_detection/yolov7.md

 #### 2.1 Real-time object detectors

-Currently state-of-the-art real-time object detectors are mainly based on YOLO [61, 62, 63] and FCOS [76, 77], which are [3, 79, 81, 21, 54, 85, 23].Being able to become a state-of-the-art real-time object detector usually requires the following characteristics:(1) a faster and stronger network architecture;(2) a more effective feature integration method [22, 97, 37, 74, 59, 30, 9, 45];(3) a more accurate detection method [76, 77, 69]; (4) a more robust loss function [96, 64, 6, 56, 95, 57]; (5) a more efficient label assignment method [99, 20, 17, 82, 42];
+Currently state-of-the-art real-time object detectors are mainly based on YOLO [61, 62, 63] and FCOS [76, 77], which are [3, 79, 81, 21, 54, 85, 23].Being able to become a state-of-the-art real-time object detector usually requires the following characteristics:(1) a faster and stronger network architecture;(2) a more effective feature integration method [22, 97, 37, 74, 59, 30, 9, 45];(3) a more accurate detection method [76, 77, 69]; (4) a more robust loss function [96, 64, 6, 56, 95, 57]; (5) a more efficient label assignment method [99, 20, 17, 82, 42];and (6) a more efficient training method.In this paper, we do not intend to explore self-supervised learning or knowledge distillation methods that require additional data or large model.Instead, we will design new trainable bag-of-freebies method for the issues derived from the state-of-the-art methods associated with (4), (5), and (6) mentioned above.

 | 论文名称 | 论文别名 | 论文时间
 | :------- | :------ | :--------